DoctorWkt/acwj/25_Function_Arguments/Readme.md

 We already have a `funccall()` function to parse a simple function call with always one argument.
 I'll modify this to call an `expression_list()` function to parse the expression list and build the A_GLUE sub-tree.
-It will return a count of the number of expressions.
-This number can be stored in the top A_GLUE AST node.
+It will return a count of the number of expressions by storing this count in the top A_GLUE AST node.
 Then, in `funccall()`, we can check the type of all the expressions against the function's prototype which should be stored in the global symbol table.